 They are also required to offer higher uninsured motorist coverage, to a maximum of $50,000 for property damage and $100,000 per person/$300,000 per incident for bodily injury.

-Although it is required that underinsured motorist be offered, drivers can select this coverage as an option on their insurance policy.
+Although it is required that underinsured motorist is offered, drivers can select this coverage as an option on their insurance policy.
 There are also several other options to choose from.

 The most common option is an increase in liability limits beyond what is legally required; many drivers choose this option to provide increased protection against the potentially devastating cost of a serious accident.